 When tears come, don’t push them down and pretend to be okay.
 Tears are your body’s natural healing mechanism.
 To deny them is to deny what your body innately knows to do to cleanse itself of toxins caused by emotional pain.
 Allow the tears to flow, get soggy and messy for a while, and then as they ease, get up and get moving.
 I have found that moving my body in whatever way feels good also helps me in my healing process.
 For me, combining body movement with time in nature brings me peace and soothes and uplifts my soul.
 I try to get out into nature to walk and jog as often as I can.
 It is a natural pain remedy.

 As you experience the pain and shock of your separation and divorce, allow yourself to feel and express it in safe ways.
 It will be the best thing you can do to heal and to begin to thrive.
 And you deserve to do far more than survive this pain and loss.
 You, my dear, deserve to thrive!

 One more thing… and for me, it has been crucial on my journey of healing… know that you can turn to God to help you heal.
 Give up your pain to the Holy Spirit and allow His wisdom to guide you and God’s Love to soothe you.
-If you wish to know more about my journey of healing and personal and spiritual growth following my divorce, I invite you to visit my website at http://discoverlifebeyondmeasure.com.
+If you wish to know more about my journey I invite you to visit my Linkedin page.
 I would love to hear from you and to connect with you!
 You can do this!
 I believe in you!
 With great love, Linda

 Divorce is one of the most painful experiences a person can go through.
 But remember, no matter how strong your grief, it won’t last forever.
 These articles can help you start to heal your emotional pain: